 “Our admiration for Jesus causes us to keep choosing to be his disciple as we (internally) desire more than anything to be like him and (externally) arrange our life to bring this about.
 We develop a personal strategy that usually includes spiritual disciplines targeted at places of growth the Spirit reveals.
 Then we’re ready to fill our minds with the real treasure of Christ and to become his hands and feet to our family, our friends and the needy.”
 Jan Johnson, Abundant Simplicity

-My ‘personal strategy’ will begin on January 6th, Epiphany, and go through April 17, Easter.
-I’ll implement a few thoughtfully chosen disciplines of simplicity that are bound to stretch and convict me, praying it makes space for God’s Spirit to cultivate steadfastness in me, to quiet the many voices that bombard and to tune in to His voice inside me.
+My ‘personal strategy’ is to implement a few thoughtfully chosen disciplines of simplicity that are bound to stretch and convict me, praying it makes space for God’s Spirit to cultivate steadfastness in me, to quiet the many voices that bombard and to tune in to His voice inside me.
 Both eyes on God… for the people He gives me to love and the work He gives me to do.

 Let’s not be too casual or too sleepy about the opportunity we have to know and experience God, to be part of His work in someone’s life, to savor the fullness of abundant life today.
 The enemy would love that.
 Let’s live awake!

 So now, beloved ones, stand firm, stable, and enduring.
 Live your lives with an unshakable confidence.
 We know that we prosper and excel in every season by serving the Lord, because we are assured that our union with the Lord makes our labor productive with fruit that endures.1 Corinthians 15:58, TPT

 If you’re curious about my specific choices, or would like to join me on the journey, please feel free to email me!
 Maybe I’ll write about them as I go.
 If you don’t have my email, drop a comment. :)